 We tried multiple form creation services and were thrilled when we found how easy, clean and robust the FormCrafts service was.
 It has been a joy to use and makes our business more efficient.Adam Boushley

 If you need assistance with your forms you can contact us via the contact form (top-right corner) on your FormCrafts dashboard.

 We are also available on live chat during business hours (Eastern time).

 We have a plethora of Zendesk add-on documentation here as well.

-FormCrafts is an official Zendesk app partner and you can view our listing and reviews on the Zendesk app marketplace.
+FormCrafts is an official Zendesk app partner for creating forms and you can view our listing and reviews on the Zendesk app marketplace.

 - Full access to customer support

 - If it doesn't work: delete all your data.
 We don't make you jump through hoops.